-Volkmann ischemic contracture is a deformity of the hand, fingers, and wrist caused by injury to the muscles of the forearm.
+Volkmann contracture is a deformity of the hand, fingers, and wrist caused by injury to the muscles of the forearm.
 The condition is also called Volkmann ischemic contracture.

 Volkmann contracture occurs when there is a lack of blood flow (ischemia) to the forearm.
 This occurs when there is increased pressure due to swelling, a condition called compartment syndrome.